 The Campus Plan contemplated that the redevelopment of Pelham hall would include 70,000 square feet of gross floor area, accommodating new residential space, a potential executive training facility, and an underground parking facility for 100 vehicles.
-Based on an evaluation of University needs and priorities and after several months of discussions with various stakeholders both within and outside the University, the programming of the Pelham Replacement Project was modified to reflect current needs and institutional planning priorities and address concerns from members of the community regarding impacts related to the Project.
-As a result, the Project as submitted includes student residential space and residential/campus life and building support space (including a potential new dining facility), but does not include an executive training facility or any underground parking2.
+Based on an evaluation of the University's current space needs and after several months of discussions with various stakeholders both within and outside the University, the programming of the Pelham Replacement Project was modified to reflect current space requirements and institutional planning priorities and address concerns from members of the community regarding impacts related to the Project.
+As a result, the Project as submitted includes student residential space and residential/campus life and building support space (including a new dining facility), but does not include an executive training facility or any underground parking.

-The gross floor area of the proposed Pelham Replacement Project exceeds the guideline set forth in the Campus Plan for the redevelopment of the Pelham site by approximately 22,300 square feet.
+The gross floor area of the proposed Pelham Replacement Project exceeds the guideline set forth in the Campus Plan for the redevelopment of the Pelham site by approximately 22,761 square feet.
 A minor amendment to the Campus Plan is necessary to accommodate this additional gross floor area for the Project, however the amendment represents only a reallocation of approved gross floor area.
 Specifically, the amendment will not result in any additional gross floor area beyond which has been already approved for the "residential/campus life/athletic" land use category and for the Mount Vernon Campus as a whole as set forth in Appendix F of the Campus Plan.
+(For further detail, please see the attached Exhibit H, which shows the space remaining under the Campus Plan.)
 Furthermore, the amendment does not seek to modify the land use designation of the Pelham Replacement Project.